 - Copy of the ratified purchase contract.

-- If you made a deposit to the seller to show that you are serious about buying the house, bring a copy of canceled deposit check on house.
+- If you made a deposit or Earnest Money to the seller to show that you are serious about buying the house, bring a copy of canceled deposit check for the house.
+The lender will need this to verify the deposit.

 - Credit card bills for the past few billing periods.